MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/administer-powershell.md

 >*Applies to: Azure Information Protection, Office 365*

 Do you need to use PowerShell to administer the Azure Rights Management service for Azure Information Protection?
-You might not need to if you are a global administrator and the only configuration required for this service is to activate (or deactivate) it, and configure Rights Management templates.
+You might not need to if you are a global administrator and the only configuration required for this service is to activate it (or deactivate), and configure Rights Management templates.

 However, you will need to use PowerShell for more advanced configurations, and also if you are not a global administrator but have been given permissions to administer the service by a global administrator.
 You might also prefer to use PowerShell for more efficient command-line control.